Skip to main content

 Human History

 The Llanos de Moxos are one of the most archaeologically significant regions of Amazonia, occupied for millennia by complex pre-Columbian societies that engineered the landscape with raised fields, causeways, canals, and fish weirs.
-Kenneth Lee, after whom the reserve is named, documented thousands of these earthworks and argued that the Moxos plains supported large populations through sophisticated water and soil management.
-Indigenous groups such as the Moxeño, Sirionó, and Canichana inherit this legacy.
+[1] Kenneth Lee—born in Lubbock, Texas in 1926, and later a naturalized Bolivian citizen—first spotted traces of these earthworks from a survey flight in the 1950s while working as a geologist, and went on to document thousands of features in decades of ground research until his death in Trinidad in 1999.
+[2] Indigenous groups such as the Moxeño, Sirionó, and Canichana inherit this legacy.
 Jesuit missions established in the 17th and 18th centuries dramatically reshaped settlement and religion.
 After independence, cattle ranching became the dominant land use.
 The reserve preserves this deep human history alongside its ecological values, honoring both Indigenous heritage and scientific research.

 Park History

-The reserve was established by the Beni Departmental Government to honor Kenneth Lee's decades of research and advocacy for the Moxos archaeological landscape, and to protect a representative area of the region's unique combination of biodiversity and cultural heritage.
-Its creation reflects growing recognition that the Beni savannas are among the world's most remarkable anthropogenic ecosystems, shaped by human activity across thousands of years.
+The reserve was established on 16 December 1996 by Prefectural Resolution 139/1996 of the Beni Department government, to honor Kenneth Lee's decades of research and advocacy for the Moxos archaeological landscape, and to protect a representative area of the region's unique combination of biodiversity and cultural heritage.
+[1] Its creation reflects growing recognition that the Beni savannas are among the world's most remarkable anthropogenic ecosystems, shaped by human activity across thousands of years.
 Management emphasizes scientific research, environmental education, and conservation of archaeological features from looting and cattle damage.
-The reserve forms part of a network of Bolivian protected areas aimed at safeguarding Amazonian wetlands and is conceptually linked to efforts to recognize the Moxos cultural landscape internationally.
+The reserve forms part of a network of Bolivian protected areas aimed at safeguarding Amazonian wetlands, and is conceptually linked to efforts to recognize the Moxos cultural landscape internationally.
+The reserve also harbors significant wild cacao groves considered among the most important in Bolivia.

 Major Trails And Attractions